Cookwareflame is reader-supported. As an amazon associate I earn from qualifying purchases.

 1. Metals:

-Handles with metals such as steel, tungsten, and bronze have low thermal conductivity.
+Handles with metals like steel, tungsten, and bronze have low thermal conductivity.
 Some fry pans have any of these, and they conduct heat when it’s intense.
 Besides, some are coated with insulating materials but aren’t when shielded.

 2. Glass: